Need help? We are available to speak to you 7 days a weekRead More

 So your visa was rejected due to health reasons?
 Here are your next steps

-If DOHA denies your visa application due to health reasons, you have the option to seek a review of the decision by applying to the Administrative Appeals Tribunal (AAT).
-Your visa decision letter will outline whether the AAT is eligible to review the refusal decision and specify the time limit for submitting a review application.
-If the AAT is not able to conduct the review, an alternative recourse is to file an appeal with the Federal Court of Australia.
+If DOHA denies your visa application due to health reasons, you have the option to seek a review of the decision by applying to the Administrative Review Tribunal (ART).
+Your visa decision letter will outline whether the ART is eligible to review the refusal decision and specify the time limit for submitting a review application.
+If the ART is not able to conduct the review, an alternative recourse is to file an appeal with the Federal Court of Australia.

 Related articles